localstack/snowflake-docs/content/en/user-guide/snowflake-drivers/index.md

 $ npm install snowflake-sdk
 {{< /command >}}

-The LocalStack Snowflake emulator runs on `snowflake.localhost.localstack.cloud`.
+The Snowflake emulator runs on `snowflake.localhost.localstack.cloud`.
 Connect to the emulator using the following JavaScript code:

 ```javascript
 var snowflake = require('snowflake-sdk');